massalabs/station/CONTRIBUTING.md

 To ensure that your contribution is accepted, please follow these guidelines:

-- Follow the Go coding style guide: Thyra follows the standard Go coding style guide.
+- Follow the Go coding style guide: Thyra follows the standard [Go coding style guide](https://google.github.io/styleguide/go/guide) and [best practices](https://go.dev/doc/effective_go).
 Please make sure to follow the same style when submitting your changes.

 - Write tests: Thyra values code quality and reliability.
 Please make sure to write tests for your changes to ensure that they work as expected.